The Tow Center is currently accepting Statements of Interest for research projects.

-The Tow/Knight Projects are funded through a $2 million grant from The Tow Foundation and the John S. and James L. Knight Foundation.
-Projects generously funded during the two-year period range from small individual research projects to large multi-year partnerships.
+The Tow/Knight Projects are funded through $2 million in grants from The Tow Foundation and the John S. and James L. Knight Foundation.
+Projects generously funded during the grant period range from small individual research projects to large multi-year partnerships.

 Tow/Knight projects identify forward-thinking, applicable research projects with the aim of giving newsrooms, classrooms and scholars the innovations, tools, recommendations, and where possible verifiable metrics on newsroom transparency, evaluating impact, and the use of data.

 Supported projects explore the intersection of evolving practices of journalism and technology, falling under three themes: